 Estimated development costs of the real estate project include costs of land development, building costs, professional fees, depreciation of equipment directly used in the construction, payments for permits and licenses.
-Revisions in estimated development costs brought about by increases in projected costs in excess of the original budgeted amounts, form part of total project costs on a prospective basis and is allocated between costs of sales and real estate inventories.
+Revisions in estimated development costs brought about by increases in projected costs in excess of the original budgeted amounts form part of total project costs on a prospective basis and are allocated between costs of sales and real estate inventories.

-Any excess of progress of work over the right to an amount of consideration that is unconditional, recognized as installment contract receivables under trade receivables, is included in the asset section of the consolidated statement of financial position.
+Any excess of progress of work over the right to an amount of consideration is recognized as "installment contract receivables" (unconditional) or "contract assets" (conditional) in the asset section of the statement of financial position.

-Any excess of collections over the total of recognized installment contract receivables is included in the "contract liabilities" account in the liabilities section of the consolidated statement of financial position.
+Any excess of collections over the total of recognized installment contract receivables is included in the "contract liabilities" account in the liabilities section of the consolidated statements of financial position.